 Anyone.
-Currently, we can test anyone who would like to be tested, but they must be non-symptomatic.
+Currently, we can test anyone who would like to be tested.

 What is the process to get tested?

 Let us start by saying that things are changing on a weekly and sometimes daily basis depending on access to supplies.
 We please ask for patience, as our teams have been working around the clock to deliver healthcare services each day throughout Texas.
 We have a two part testing protocol, that includes two tests over a 14-30 day period.

 How much does this cost?

 During this national emergency, if you have insurance that we are in-network with the test can be covered 100% by most health plans but not all.
 Most health plans are even waiving co-pays.
 If you do not have insurance and want to pay a flat fee, we will provide you an office visit with one of our providers along with the testing for an upfront flat fee of $149.
 (We currently do not accept Medicare, Medicaid, or TriCare) For the Viral Antigen Nasal swab test the price is $199 if not using insurance.

 How can I book an appointment?

 If you’re interested in getting tested, right now the fastest way to lock down an appointment is directly from our website.
 Click Here where you will get real-time access to all of our center’s LIVE schedules.
 Click the yellow button in the top right corner to lock down an appointment within seconds.
 We are seeing men, women, and kids at all our centers right now during this emergency.